unrealwork/atsd-use-cases/how-to/github/pr-report.md

 Clickable URLs redirect to the Pull Request page.

-For other GitHub tools developed by Axibase, see our [Use Cases Repository](https://github.com/axibase/atsd-use-cases#github).
+For other GitHub tools developed by Axibase, see the [Use Cases Repository](https://github.com/axibase/atsd-use-cases#github).